openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ID_CRED_PSK = EDHOC_Exporter( 3, h'', id_cred_psk_length )
 ~~~~~~~~~~~~

+where:

+  - resumption_pks_length is by default, at least, the key_length (length of the encryption key of the EDHOC AEAD algorithm of the selected cipher suite) of the session in which the EDHOC_Exporter is called.
+  - id_cred_psk_length is by default 2.

+A peer that has successfully completed an EDHOC session, regardless of the used authentication method, MUST generate a resumption key to use for the next resumption in the present "session series", as long as it supports PSK resumption.
+To guarantee that both peers share the same resumption key, when a session is run using rPSK_i as a resumption key
+  - The Initiator can delete rPSK_i after having successfully verified EDHOC message_4.
+    In this case, the Responder will have derived the next rPSK_(i+1), which the Initiator can know for sure, upon receiving EDHOC message_4.
+  - The Responder can delete rPSK_(i-1), if any, after having successfully sent EDHOC message_4.
+    That is, upon receiving EDHOC message_3, the Responder knows for sure that the other peer did derive rPSK_i at the end of the previous session in the "session series", thus making it safe to delete the previous resumption key rPSK_(i-1).

 ## Ciphersuite Requirements for Resumption

 When using a resumption PSK derived from a previous EDHOC exchange:

   1. The resumption PSK MUST only be used with the same ciphersuite that was used in the original EDHOC exchange, or with a ciphersuite that provides equal or higher security guarantees.
-  2. Implmentations SHOULD manitain a mapping between the resumption PSK and its originating ciphersuite to enforce this requirement.
+  2. Implementations SHOULD manitain a mapping between the resumption PSK and its originating ciphersuite to enforce this requirement.
-  3. If a resumption PSK is offered with a weaker ciphersuite than its original exchange, the recipient MUST reject the connection attempt.
+  3. If a resumption PSK is offered with a ciphersuite different from the one used in the original EDHOC session, the recipient can fail the present EDHOC session according to application-specific policies.

 ## Privacy Considerations for Resumption